 6.5 How do I store homemade sourdough crackers?

-Store them in an airtight container at room temperature to maintain their crispiness.
-For longer storage, consider freezing them in an airtight bag.
+Just put them in an airtight container at room temp to keep them crisp.
+For long-term, you can freeze them in a sealed bag.

 Conclusion